 There is also the famous copy of the picture of the church in the nearby village of Troutbeck which still hangs on the wall of the Inn today.
 In the picture is Reverend Sewell who helped rebuilt the Inn in 1847.
 When you compare the original picture form the copy, you will see that only the copy has the figure of a man standing behind the Reverend.

 Near the top of Kirstone pass, one can see the Kirkstone Quarry.
 This is where rocks are extracted and architectural stones are produced.
 The Kirkstone Inn is named after the large stone standing just 500 metres away from it.
-The Kirk Stone has a distinctive shape and the word Kirk is Scottish for church.
-In the 1800’s the tall stone building was used as a coach house.
+The Kirk Stone has a distinctive shape and the word Kirk is Scottish for the church.
+In the 1800s the tall stone building was used as a coach house.
 During the 1950’s it was used as a garage and petrol pumps and a forecourt was added.
-The building has now been converted into a cottage inn.
+The building has now been converted into a cottage.

-It also comes with central heating and hot shower.
-The Inn offers home cooked meals to guests.
+It also comes with central heating and a hot shower.
+The Inn offers home-cooked meals to guests.
 They offer local food made from the freshest ingredients at reasonable prices.
 The Inn’s home-made Steak and Ale Pie has won several awards.
 All the meals are cooked to the guest’s order.
 Kirkstone Inn also offers an impressive Vegetarian Menu and Bed and Breakfast accommodation option.

 - Tea and coffee-making facilities

 - DVD player + wide selection of DVD’s

 Things to do